Education Technology in India

-If the questions will be objective or say MCQ (Multiple Choice Questions) based, then so will be the answers; saving a lot of time and energy of the teachers in the evaluation since the result generation too will be automated according to the encrypted data.
+If the questions will be objective or say MCQ (Multiple Choice Questions) based, then so will the answers; saving a lot of time and energy for the teachers in the evaluation since the result generation too will be automated according to the encrypted data.

 The elimination of theoretical exams is a very huge and lets’ say ‘most needed’ step in the education system…